UnjustPerson/DirectorsDigest/README.md

 ![project_banner](/media/dd_banner.png)

 # Directors Digest
 A simple Android application showing lists of directors and their films.
 Data is fetched from a remote source and stored into the local database.
-If there are any errors in data fetching, default data is shown - default Director is Tommy Wiseau and default film is The Room.
+If there are any errors in data fetching, default data is shown - default director is Tommy Wiseau and default film is The Room.

 ## Done with use of:
 - [MVVM architecure](https://cdn-blog.scalablepath.com/uploads/2021/12/mvvm-reactive-architecture-1024x937.png)